jihghong/retools/README.md

 ## Nested dataclasses

-If a field type is another registered dataclass, it can be omitted from `fields` and will be inferred using its token.
+If a field type is another registered dataclass, it will be inferred using its token.

 ```python
 @reclass(